 Remember there are extablished and emerging networking organizations throughout Washington as well as groups near you to support you with your business.
 The Department of Commerce brought toghether the Small Business Resiliency Network which are nonprofit organizations throughout WA that are there to assist your business and connect you to resources your need.
-These and many other groups are there to support your business success, including GSBA , Tri-Cities Hispanic Chambers of Commerce, Asian Pacific American Aassociations and Tabor 100.
-To find the right resource partner for your specific needs check out the Resource Navigator.
+These and many other groups are there to support your business success, including GSBA , Tri-Cities Hispanic Chambers of Commerce, Asian Pacific American Associations and Tabor 100.
+To find the right resource partner for your specific needs check out the Evergreen BizLink Resource Navigator.

 Spending time getting to know business owners in your industry and in your community will support you in your business and grow your connections to resources, markets, new colleagues and partners.